gilatoes/arduino-optiga-trust-x/README.md

 Select from the menu **Tool**->**Boards**->**XMC2Go** so that it will select the correct Infineon toolchain used for the software compilation.
 Click on the Verify button and check sketch is compiling using the Infineon toolchain.
 If there is no print message, make sure that you have enabled verbose output.

-Click on the Upload button to download the compiled binary to XMC2Go.
+Click on the Upload button to download the compiled binary to Exerciser.

-Click on the Serial Monitor button to show the serial output from XMC2Go.
+Click on the Serial Monitor button to show the serial output from Exerciser.
 If there is no output, make sure that the baud rate is set to 115200 at the bottom of the serial monitor.

 ### E01_HelloBootCamp
 HelloBootCamp example helps to verify that the XMC and Trust X library are compiled correctly.
 Compiling and uploading the code should display both version number of the libraries indicating that the library has been executed correctly.